gustavs-vagalis/bingus-richpresence/README.md

     * Clone it using the `git` CLI.

 ## Usage
-* Change directory into the one containing the repository
+* Change directory into the one containing the repository:
     * `cd /path/to/bingus-richpresence`

-* Copy your Client ID and Image Key from your application in the discord dev portal
+* Copy your Client ID and Image Key from your application in the discord dev portal.
     * The client ID is visible on the main page, but for the Image Key go to Rich Presence -> Art assets.

 * Run the code